Excoh/Tip-Calculator/README.md

 # Pre-work - TipCalc

-TipCaclc is a tip calculator PHP page.
+TipCalc is a tip calculator PHP page.

 Submitted by: Excel Ortega